 The fact that many people object to prostitution is due to religious moral views regarding sex and the fact that prostitution is often associated with human trafficking and drug addiction.
 Unfortunately, we hear too little from people who have few problems with working in the sex industry.
 This is due to many sex workers leading a double life and wanting to avoid being scorned by those around them.

 Unfortunately, abuse and exploitation does exist in the sex industry.
 Just like in many other labour sectors and social spheres.
 That is why it is important to ensure laws and policies are set up that allow for sex workers to seek protection and other services when needed.

 Most tourists who visit the Red Light District come from countries where prostitution is illegal.
 Tourists from within the Netherlands often come from areas in which prostitution is less openly present.
 We understand that many people walk through the Red Light District with wide eyes and many questions.
 There is no need to wonder, you can just pop in at the PIC for an answer.

 PIC does not receive any subsidies and relies on its own income in order to survive.
 For this reason, we tell visitors about our “donation pot” after answering their questions.
-Of course, visitors can be kind enough to think of this possibility themselves.
+We appreciate all support.

 Mural painting in PIC

 Mariska’s father, Jaap Majoor, painted the mural in PIC as well as various other paintings and drawings of window prostitutes.